kompiuter/twitscrape/README.md

 They test that correct output is returned when querying old tweets, relying on the premise that Twitter will never ammend or delete them.
 If they do, ¯\\_(ツ)_/¯
 ### Roadmap

-- [ ] Create doc.go
-- [ ] Add a complete example using query operators
 - [ ] Return tweets using a chan

 **Feedback and pull requests are most welcome!**